 Finally, don’t just choose a developer because they are quoting you lower than your competitors.
 You want to build the best product, not the cheapest.
 You don’t want to end up paying someone to fix another developer’s mistake.

 We mean it.
-If we had a nickel for every mobile app we have to fix because another development team did a bad job either on the UX side or the development side, we swear we’d get an additional buck every year.
+If we had a nickel for every mobile app we have to fix because another development team created a sub-par product either on the UX side or the development side…

 Connections With EMRs And EHRs